The Fluffiest Gluten Free Bread Recipe (No Yeast!)

 • Add 2 ½ cups gluten free flour blend, 2 tablespoons baking powder, and 1 teaspoon salt to a large mixing bowl.
 Whisk to blend the dry ingredients.

-• Use a cheese grater to shred the cold 5 tablespoons butter into the dry ingredients.
+• Use a cheese grater to shred the cold 5 tablespoons butter into the dry ingredients and then add 2 large eggs into the dry ingredients.
 You can also cut the cold butter into the flour mixture with a pastry blender.

 • Add the 1 ½ cup milk or non-dairy milk to the bowl.